dimak20/Auction/README.md

 ### Project configuration

-Your project need to have this structure
+Your project needs to have this structure

 ```plaintext